 If you’re hosting a vegan Thanksgiving celebration this year, you won’t have to miss out your usual favourites!

-There’s so many delicious meat substitutes and dairy-free choices, whether you’re treating your visitors to traditional homemade dishes or keeping it simple with store bought supplies.
-We’ve picked out the best holiday foods, for a Thanksgiving feast that vegans and non-vegans alike will love.
+We’ve picked out the best holiday dishes for a Thanksgiving feast that vegans and non-vegans alike will love.